excalith/excalith-start-page/README.md

 ### Remote Config Import

-If you prefer to use the online version, I would recommend you to use the remote configuration import feature.
+If you still prefer to use the online version, I would recommend you to use the remote configuration import feature.
 This feature allows you to import your configuration from a URL.
 This way, you will always have a backup file of your configuration.
 Please refer to [getting started](https://github.com/excalith/excalith-start-page/wiki/Getting-Started) page for more information.

 ## Customization